sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### DLE2 - Dragon Magic

-Dragons from the distant past gather to engulf the world of Krynn in war.
+Following Search of Dragons, the players investigate, the knowledge they gain seems to point more and more to a sinister thereat of evil undreamed of since the War of the Lance.

 </div>